 We can persevere in lots of different things.
 We might have to persevere to learn a skill so that you can get on a sports team.
 It might take a matter of a few goes or maybe many months or even years to achieve your goal.
 Perseverance can, at times, be really difficult as you don’t feel like you’re getting anywhere but you just have to keep going.

 We strive to be the best we can be through our shared values.
-A leaflet / flyer reflecting these values is available from the school office
+A leaflet / flyer reflecting these values is available from the school office or can be downloaded below:

 We work very closely with St Marks Parish Church and celebrate regularily in school and in the church building, participating in a variety of projects together.
 We have highlights just a few of them below.